 I am happy if I have a room with people that hear my songs and appreciate what I do.
 There’s no better feeling than people singing your songs.

 What did you think of your London gig earlier this year ?

 I was in a weird mood, then I saw some people coming, lot of heads of people from my record label.
 It was hectic.
 I was just in a weird headspace the whole day.
-Usually when I feel weird I normally “kick out”, start singing, and it goes away.
+Usually when I feel weird I normally kick out and it goes away.
 It wasn’t the case this time but I enjoyed playing and singing live at Paperdress Vintage in Hackney.